usaid-cs/yesterday-i-learned/random.md

 - Some CPUs have [lids](http://i.imgur.com/r88MCqt.jpg).
 You were stupid enough to think it was one giant chip.
 - Don't short penny stocks.
 In fact, just don't short: ["there isn't a short seller on the forbes 100 for a reason."](https://www.reddit.com/r/investing/comments/5t3df3/please_explain_me_why_is_cats_pe_so_high_and_why/ddk1jpa/)
 - Before you look for a job in the service industry, ask if there is an union you should join.
-- The ugliest website for a "sovereign state" goes to [THE PRINCIPALITY OF HUTT RIVER](http://www.principality-hutt-river.com/) [~image~](http://imgur.com/bdCbteq), not [North Korea](http://www.korea-dpr.com/), which looks great by comparison.
 - Fascism is: totalitarian, almost always one party, usually one leader, often racist.
 - The SP-4 cartridge has an internal piston that pushes the bullet out of the gun, without letting out the expanding air (read: loud) behind it.
 [This makes _any_ gun that shoots this cartridge silent.](https://www.youtube.com/watch?v=K73kKODFyzw)
 - A company can improve its strategic posture by finding suppliers or buyers who possess the least power to influence it adversely.